suraj-maurya/Mess-Attendance-System-MAS/README.md

 # Mess-Attendance-System-MAS
-A custom made system for mess attendance.
+A custom-made system for the mess attendance.